Etiology and PathogenesisTop

 4) Signs of peritonitis (if this is the cause): Abdominal guarding (increased abdominal muscular tone, which intensifies on slight pressure), pain when attempting to cough, rebound tenderness (pain upon removal of pressure greater than upon application of pressure), and frequently fever.

-A prompt confirmation of the diagnosis of peritonitis is of crucial importance because a delay in surgical intervention may lead to the development of inflammation, infection (systemic inflammatory response syndrome, sepsis [see Sepsis and Septic Shock]), and to life-threatening multiple organ failure.
+A prompt confirmation of the diagnosis of peritonitis is of crucial importance because a delay in surgical intervention may lead to the development of systemic inflammatory response syndrome, sepsis, and life-threatening multiple organ failure.
 The cause of the disease may be suggested by a characteristic history or a typical pattern of pain.
 Consideration must be given to the various causes of mechanical GI obstruction and ileus in forming a differential diagnosis.

-1. Complete blood count: In patients with peritonitis, an increase in white blood cell counts and neutrophil counts is usually observed.
+1. Complete blood count (CBC): In patients with peritonitis an increase in white blood cell counts and neutrophil counts is usually observed.
 With time, this may be accompanied by increases in hematocrit and hemoglobin due to progressive dehydration.

-2. Blood biochemical tests: Pancreatic enzyme levels, glucose levels, liver function tests, coagulation tests, lactate levels, and renal function parameters are important for identifying the underlying cause and potential complications.
+2. Blood biochemical tests: Electrolytes, pancreatic enzyme levels, glucose levels, liver function tests, coagulation tests, lactate levels, and renal function parameters are important for identifying the underlying cause and potential complications.

 3. Imaging studies:

 1) Plain abdominal radiographs are useful in demonstrating the presence of an ileus.
 Films taken in the upright position (standing or sitting in acutely ill patients) or when lying on the side (the most sensitive view) may demonstrate free intraperitoneal air, which is evidence of GI perforation (Figure 6.1-16).
+A “transition point,” proximal to distension and beyond which there is a paucity of intestinal gas, may help differentiate mechanical obstruction from adynamic ileus.
 Other radiologic features are less characteristic.

-2) Abdominal ultrasonography is not the test of choice to demonstrate ileus but may reveal a causative process, such as ascites, cholelithiasis, or kidney stones, as well as abnormalities of the gallbladder and pancreas.
+2) Abdominal ultrasonography is not the test of choice to demonstrate ileus but may reveal a causative process, such as ascites, appendicitis, or nephrolithiasis, as well as abnormalities of the gallbladder and pancreas.

 3) Abdominal and pelvic computed tomography (CT) provides more detailed information on the causes of adynamic ileus, but may be omitted if previous imaging and signs or symptoms clearly point to the cause (eg, perforation) and treatment will not otherwise be altered.